arzwa/TwoTypeDLModel/README.md

 Inference for a two-type branching process model of gene family evolution by duplication and loss.
-The main aim is more realistic estimation of gene duplication and loss rates from gene family data.
+The main aim is more realistic estimation of gene duplication and loss rates from gene family data (see the [associated preprint here](https://doi.org/10.1101/2021.03.18.435925)).
 The method for computing transition probabilities is based on the work of Xu et al. (2015) on the Birth-Death-Shift process.